 Deutsche Bank intern cover letter tip: research before you write

 Not many candidates will read up on all of the early years employment schemes that Deutsche Bank has – but you should do it!
-Go to the 'Company' section of Deutsche Bank’s corporate website, or the ‘Explore the bank’ section of its graduate recruitment site (under the ‘Careers’ tab of the corporate site) to get a real sense of what unifies the roles, responsibilities and tasks within the bank and the attitudes and aptitudes it seeks.
-Start by reading about the bank's corporate culture and the specific business area(s) that most interest you.
+Go to the 'Who we are' and 'What we do' sections of Deutsche Bank’s corporate website, or the ‘Explore the bank’ section of its graduate recruitment site (under the ‘Careers’ tab of the corporate site) to get a real sense of what unifies the roles, responsibilities and tasks within the bank and the attitudes and aptitudes it seeks.
+Read about the bank's corporate culture and the specific business area(s) that most interest you.
 All of this background information helps you picture life at the bank, which is essential when you're trying to convince recruiters that you’ll fit in.

 Deutsche Bank intern cover letter tip: choose facts that are specific